“Denial is a useful defense mechanism until it’s not.”

 - Use your feet.
 Chances are, your shoes are harder than your fists so if you are grabbed, stomp on your attackers feet as hard as you can.
 Also, Use your elbow.
 Your elbow is the strongest point on your body.
 So hit, jam, and jab with it as hard as you can.

 - Use pepper spray.
 Pepper spray is a very effective means of disabling an attacker.
-It’s legal in all 50 states when used in self-defense, but check Oklahoma law to see if there are any restrictions that could impact its use, and any pepper spray warnings.
+It’s legal in all 50 states when used in self-defense, but check Oklahoma law to see if there are restrictions that could impact its use, and be aware of any pepper spray warnings on the container.

 - Never go anywhere with your attacker.
 Let them have whatever you have but don’t leave with them.
 If someone broke into your car and wants you to drive somewhere (even at gun point), floor the gas pedal and ram your car into a wall or something (avoiding pedestrians of course) to attract attention and cause others to run over to check on you.